 While we wait for the “lightbulb” moment when our kids will try and like fruit and vegetables, though, how can we get that much needed nutrition into them regularly?

 One of the ways I ensure my kiddos, who can certainly be picky at times, are getting enough produce is to sneak extra fruits and veggies into just about every meal.
 It’s been a fun challenge for me over the years to figure out all the ways I can do this.
 In fact, my first blog was born out of the concept.

-BUT, before we launch in to this amazing resource of how to get more nutrition in those little bodies, we wanted to make sure you knew about our Freezer Meal Labels!
-Use these when you stock up on the meals listed below or when taking meals to others.
+BUT, before we launch in to this amazing resource of how to get more nutrition in those little bodies, we wanted to make sure you knew about our cookbook called From Freezer to Table.
+In it, you’ll find over 75 rigorously tested, whole foods freezer meals that are all family-friendly.

-I’m excited to share with you today 50 ways to sneak fruits and vegetables into your kids’ favorite foods.
+Now, I’m excited to share with you 50 more ways to sneak fruits and vegetables into your kids’ favorite foods.